Talent to thrive: inspiring cultural change

 The reason why the apprenticeship programmes work well, is due to their well constructed path of progression.
 Across the board, from Level 3 through to Level 7, there is a clear path for salespeople to progress in their careers after a salesperson completes their programme - Roles were in regard to Sales Executives, B2B Sales Professionals and Senior Sales Leaders.

 Individuals can fill the gaps in their knowledge, learn the right skills they need for their next role and more, all while having the ability to immediately put what they have learned into practice.
-These are just a few methods that have proven to work.
+Additionally, the ability to immediately put what’s learned into practice are a few methods that have proven to work.

 When it came to young people starting their careers in 2020/21, those under nineteen accounted for 22.2% of the 2,881,900 apprenticeship participants.
-This total number, however, did not reach the estimated target and showed that there is a disconnect or lack of awareness about the apprenticeships available for young people.
-Furthermore, according to a recently published report by UVAC and CMI, evidence shows that management apprentices are adding £700m a year to the economy.
+This total number however did not reach the estimated target and showed that there is a disconnect or lack of awareness about the apprenticeships available for young people.
+However, according to a recently published report by UVAC and CMI, evidence shows that management apprentices are adding £700m a year to the economy.
 But why are numbers still lower than expected?

 “The lack of investment in the skills needed for the future is undoubtedly a key factor in our level of productivity” Louis Sutton, Academy Director, Consalia.